illuminatianon/comfyui-lumi-tools/README.md

-# Lumi Wildcard Processor
+# Lumi Tools

-A ComfyUI custom node for processing wildcard prompts using the [dynamicprompts](https://github.com/adieyal/dynamicprompts) library.
+A collection of utility nodes for ComfyUI.

 ## Installation